Two terrorists killed in separate encounters in Kulgam & Pulwama | Law-Order

 In the ensuing encounter, a categorized terrorist identified as Rasiq Ahmed Ganie, resident of Shouch Kulgam of proscribed terror outfit Hizbul Mujahideen was killed and his body was retrieved from the site of encounter, he said.

+An army official said a soldier was also injured in the gunfight.

-As per police records, the killed terrorist was involved in several terror crime cases including attacks on police/security forces, and civilian atrocities, the spokesman said.
+He was evacuated to the Army's 92 base hospital here, where his condition is stated to be stable, the official said.
+The killed terrorist, as per police records, was involved in several terror crime cases including attacks on police/security forces, and civilian atrocities, the police spokesman said.

 Incriminating materials, arms and ammunition including a .303 Rifle along with 23 rounds, a pistol along with 31 rounds, a hand grenade etc., were recovered from the site of the encounter.
 All the recovered materials have been taken into case records for further investigation, the spokesman said.